ederparaiso/joss/README.md

 At this moment, some issue fields are partially supported and some fields are unsupported.

 **Partially supported**
-- timeTracking: just orignalEstimate sub field
+- timeTracking: just orignalEstimate sub field.
+It is planned to support remainingEstimate.

 **Not supported**
 - attachment